Skip to main content

 Get Involved

-You can also sign up to to receive emails with progress updates, opportunities to take part in the process, and more.
-If you are involved with a community organization and would like us to come speak to your group about Participatory Budgeting, please reach out directly to Megan Huckenpahler
+You can sign up to receive emails with progress updates, opportunities to take part in the process, and more.
+If you are involved with a community organization and would like us to speak to your group about Participatory Budgeting, please contact Megan Huckenpahler

 Sign up for email alerts about Participatory Budgeting